Why is Process Mapping an Important Tool for Improving Processes?

 Here are a few key points to keep in mind while mapping a process:

-- Identify core processes to support mission and goals
+- Identify core processes to support the company mission and goals

 - Determine how to create value for the customer throughout the process